U.S. opens China talks with cyber complaints, vow to boost trust

 "Outright cyber-enabling theft that U.S. companies are experiencing now must be viewed as out of bounds and needs to stop," said Biden.
 U.S. officials say all countries spy on each other, but China is unique in its theft of foreign technology.

-Deputy Secretary of State Bill Burns and Treasury Secretary Jack Lew are hosting a Chinese delegation led by State Councilor Yang Jiechi and Vice Premier Wang Yang for annual talks that cover both economics and wider geopolitical issues.
+Secretary of State John Kerry and Treasury Secretary Jack Lew are hosting a Chinese delegation led by State Councillor Yang Jiechi and Vice Premier Wang Yang for a fifth round of annual talks that cover both economics and wider geopolitical issues.

-Burns filled in for Secretary of State John Kerry, who left the meetings Wednesday to care for his ailing wife.

 The talks were launched in 2008 with aim of managing an increasingly complex U.S.-China relationship and avoiding competition between the world's two largest economies from turning into destabilizing conflict.

-Wang's remarks to open the forum highlighted China's desire - voiced by Chinese President Xi Jinping last month in a summit with President Barack Obama - to forge a new relationship.
+Wang's remarks to open the forum avoided specific issues and highlighted China's desire - voiced by Chinese President Xi Jinping last month in an informal summit with President Barack Obama - to build a "new type of great power relationship."

 "Our job in this round ... is to turn the important agreements between the two presidents into tangible outcomes, and add substance to this new model of major country relationship," he said.

+"We need to raise our strategic mutual trust to new heights," added Wang.

-Lew welcomed reform plans circulating in China under the new administration of Xi, who took office in March.
+Lew echoed Biden in welcoming reform plans circulating in China under the new administration of Xi, who took office in March.

-However, he also aired a list of American complaints about Chinese policies that a watchful U.S. Congress has pressed the Obama administration to tackle.
+However, while he noted that the two economies were highly connected, Lew also aired a list of American complaints about Chinese policies that a watchful U.S. Congress has pressed the Obama administration to tackle.

-The United States seeks "an economic relationship where our firms and workers operate on a level playing field and where the rights of those who participate in the global economy - including innovators and the holders of intellectual property - are preserved and protected from government-sponsored cyber intrusion," said Lew.
+The United States, Lew said, seeks "an economic relationship where our firms and workers operate on a level playing field and where the rights of those who participate in the global economy - including innovators and the holders of intellectual property - are preserved and protected from government-sponsored cyber intrusion."

 China denies being behind the hacking and insists it is a major victim of cyber attacks, including from the United States - an argument that Beijing sees as strengthened by Snowden's revelations.
 The two countries held cyber talks on Monday.

-U.S. businesses also complain about policies that require foreigners to transfer technology to China to gain access to the market, barriers to farm goods, and financial and regulatory favoritism to China's state-owned companies.
+U.S. businesses also complain about policies that require foreigners to transfer technology to China in order to sell into the market, barriers to farm goods and financial and regulatory favouritism to China's state-owned companies.

-When the meeting split into separate strategic and economic talks, Lew again stressed the importance of reforms - including to the exchange rate - to shift China's economy from reliance on investment and exports to growth driven by consumption.

-"Exchange rate reform is an essential part of this process because it will boost the purchasing power of Chinese households," he told senior U.S. and Chinese officials.
+Wang said China favoured dialogue over conflict with the United States and had learned a lot from listening to other views as it modernized its economy over the past three decades.

-"Like the United States, we will never accept views, however presented, that undermine our basic system or national interests," Wang said.
+"Like the United States, we will never accept views, however presented, that undermine our basic system or national interests," Wang told the gathering of U.S. and Chinese officials and media.

-Across the U.S. capital lawmakers showed their ambivalence about Chinese investment, questioning the head of Smithfield Foods over the proposed sale of the Virginia ham maker to China's largest pork producer.

-Biden also said the United States was eager to intensify its cooperation with China to rein in North Korea's nuclear programs, building on statements by Xi and Obama last month.
+Biden also said the United States was eager to intensify its cooperation with China to rein in North Korea's nuclear programs, following on statements by Xi and Obama last month that neither would recognize Pyongyang as a nuclear-armed state.

 "We have a common interest in defending a wide range of public goods and international rules, that will only grow more compelling as China looks beyond its borders," the vice president said in an appeal to China to uphold global norms.

-Wang later told the economic meeting that China's embrace of global rules and norms was influenced by the fact that "we're not very familiar with many of the rules, not to mention the fact that some of them were formulated by the United States."

-(Additional reporting by Lesley Wroughton, Arshad Mohammed, Doug Palmer and Timothy Gardner; Editing by Doina Chiacu) nL1N0FG1SX
+(Additional reporting by Lesley Wroughton and Arshad Mohammed; Editing by Doina Chiacu)